ese5160/a14g-final-submission-t14-humidifierz/README.md

 We meet the requirement.

 #### HRS 07 – A button shall be used to control the device on and off.
 The button shall be connected to the microcontroller via GPIO.
 We did not create a button to control.
 When we build 3D model, we found that there is hard to place a button and it is not useful.
 According to this, we detect this part.
+The code for this feature is labeled in the documentation and is commented out.

 #### HRS 08 – A LED shall be used to show device on and off.
 The LED shall be connected to the microcontroller via GPIO.
 We meet the requirement.